Grainular-Nord/nord.dev/guide/grains.md

 ## Subscribing to a Grain

-To be notified of changes in the `Grain`'s value, you can subscribe to it.
-The `subscribe` function returns a `unsubscriber` function.
+To receive notifications about changes in a `Grain`'s value, you can `subscribe` to it.
+The `subscribe` function returns an `unsubscriber` function that can be used to stop receiving updates.

 ```js
 import { count } from '../count.grain.js';